 All our candles have been lovingly hand poured in the UK using quality fragrance and essential oils and high-quality soy wax to achieve a long, clean and even burn.
 We use natural wood wick which creates a calming, crackling sound and all our candles are vegan, sustainably sourced and does not contain any animal bi-products.
 For our sculptural candles, we use cotton wicks free from lead & zinc.

-Treat your Candle with love and care by simple following the few instructions and safety precautions.
-This will ensure that you get the very best from your Candle, each and every time you use them.
+By simple following the few instructions and safety precautions, you can be ensured that you will get the best from your candle each time you use them.

 Candles are sensitive to light and temperature - you can avoid your candles from cracking and melting by storing your candles in an upright position and in a cool, dry place, away from direct sunlight.
 Keep your candles dust free by covering the candle with a lid, a dust cover or by placing your candle under a glass cloche out of direct sunlight.

 Candles do burn at their way best in still air, if you cannot avoid draughts, follow the candle safety above and turn your candle periodically to help avoid your candle burning unevenly.

 To prevent fire and serious injury always burn your candle within sight.
 Avoid draughts, vibrations and keep out of reach of children and pets.
 Never burn your candle on a delicate or non-heat resistant surface or near anything that can catch fire.
 See label on the bottom of the candle for further health and safety advice.